-If so, you are not alone.
 Nothing is more fulfilling for a parent than to keep their newborn close.
 But co-sleeping is a practice mired in controversy, with parents taking strong opposing views.

-This myth about co-sleeping is perhaps the most prevalent of all.
-Many have protested that co-sleeping causes Sudden Infant Death Syndrome (SIDS).
 One study carried out by the American Academy of Pediatrics and published back in July of 2014 even supported the claim.
 Even the US Consumer Products Safety Commission has jumped on the anti-co-sleeping train!

-The Truth: The American Academy of Pediatrics released a second study and press release in 2016.
+The American Academy of Pediatrics released a second study and press release in 2016.
 In this release, the AAP updated their stance on co-sleeping and even recommended that infants sleep in the same room as their parents to reduce the risk of SIDS.

 To be fair, the AAP highlighted that while babies should sleep near or alongside their parents, they should stay on a separate surface like in bassinet or a sidecar setup (for safety reasons).

-Bottom line: Concrete scientific evidence which links co-sleeping to SIDS is yet to be uncovered.
+Concrete scientific evidence which links co-sleeping to SIDS is yet to be uncovered.
 More recent studies show co-sleeping in a more positive light.
 If SIDS risk is your primary concern about co-sleeping, you can put your mind at ease because there has yet to be concrete scientific proof.

 Parenting.com’s national sleeping habits survey saw 39% of the 6,000 respondents believe that co-sleeping parents are spoiling their child.
 Many co-sleeping critics think that parents who let their child sleep alongside of them in bed are only making life harder for the little ones.

-The Truth: Co-sleeping doesn’t spoil a child, according to a study by researchers from the Stony Brook University School of Medicine.
+Co-sleeping doesn’t spoil a child, according to a study by researchers from the Stony Brook University School of Medicine.
 The study involved looking at and surveying the sleeping habits of 944 low-income families for several years.

 After assessing the cognitive and behavioral development of the kids after reaching 5 years of age, the researchers concluded that co-sleeping during the toddler years does not negatively affect development by the age of 5.

 Critics of co-sleeping point to this misconception as one of the biggest disadvantages of letting your child sleep in your bed.
-On the surface, the argument makes perfect sense.
-Getting intimate and having sex with your partner becomes tougher with the baby around.
+On the surface, the argument makes perfect sense — getting intimate and having sex with your partner becomes tougher with the baby around.

-The Truth: Professor James McKenna, a professor at the University of Notre Dame (and the world’s leading authority on mother-baby sleeping relationship), thinks otherwise.
+Professor James McKenna, a professor at the University of Notre Dame (and the world’s leading authority on mother-baby sleeping relationship), thinks otherwise.

 “Where you decide to let your baby sleep isn’t the sole reason for the dissolution of your marriage or the reason you and your partner are no longer intimate,” he says.